prof18/RSS-Parser/README.md

 For simply parsing raw data:
 - A `suspend` function `Parser#parser(rawRssFeed)` which returns the channel.
-- A java compatible function `Parser.parser(rawRssFeed, OnTaskCompleted)` which calls the listener once done.

 ```kotlin
 // parser without any network or caching configuration